Nastel/remoraj/README.md

-# RemoraJ -- Light Weight Java ByteCode Agent
+# RemoraJ -- Light Weight Java ByteCode Agent for App Performance

-RemoraJ is a light weight java app profiling agent which uses bytecode instrumentation to profile activities, performance, exceptions with minimal overhead.
-RemoraJ monitors your application performance by tracking common application building blocks and services services like HTTP, WebServices, JMS, JDBC, WebSockets, Kafka and more.
+RemoraJ is a light weight java app profiling agent which uses bytecode instrumentation to profile java application performance, exceptions with minimal overhead.
+RemoraJ monitors java apps by tracking method calls and activities such as: HTTP, WebServices, JMS, JDBC, WebSockets, Kafka and more.

 RemoraJ consists of two main runtime components: